 Marketo is one of the biggest marketing software vendors in the B2B space, with over 3,000 customers and an estimated 21 percent share of the market.
 Their software comes with numerous out-of-the-box dashboards and custom reports for analyzing cross-channel campaign revenue, comparing your results against competitors, monitoring the lead funnel, evaluating email campaigns, and more.
 Dashboards can be customized according to user role and are displayed under the “Analytics” tab in the web application.

 Want a list of comparable Marketo alternatives?
 We’ve got you covered.

 HubSpot is a cloud-based marketing platform built primarily for B2C inbound marketing, although it does have a full range of lead management features.
 HubSpot offers a number of ways to visualize marketing activity, including an overview dashboard and numerous on-demand reports (revenue analytics, channel performance, email marketing analytics, lead/sales funnel, attribution, sources).

 - Revenue by persona

 - Native mobile app

-Infusionsoft is a complete sales, marketing, and ecommerce solution for designed for small teams.
-The marketing automation side of their platform provides dashboard analytics through its reports tab, which includes web, social, and email stats, campaign visualization, and lead tracking.
-Although Infusionsoft’s analytics are less sophisticated than other solutions, it still provides good overall value, considering a single subscription price covers marketing automation, CRM, ecommerce, and basic BI.
-Leave a review for InfusionSoft.
+Keap, formerly known as Infusionsoft, is a complete sales, marketing, and eCommerce solution designed for businesses of any size.
+The MA side of their platform provides dashboard analytics through its reports tab, including web, social, and email stats, campaign visualization, and lead tracking.
+Although Keap’s analytics are less sophisticated than other solutions, it still provides good overall value, considering a single subscription price covers automation, CRM, eCommerce, and basic BI.

-- Dashboards integrated across CRM, marketing, ecommerce, sales
+- Dashboards integrated across CRM, marketing, eCommerce, and sales

 - CRM usage stats